|

 has been sung on UK radio and TV broadcasts of Catholic services

-two most popular pieces are the psalm setting Centre
+date, his two most popular pieces are the psalm setting Centre

 of my life and the Gathering